bastibe/transplant/README.md

   own `close` function.
 - Matlab will now start Matlab at the current working directory.
 - Transplant can now be installed through `pip install transplant`.
+- You can now use `jvm=False` and `desktop=False` to auto-supply common command line arguments for Matlab.

 STARTING MATLAB